Adele is set to perform Oscar-nominated James Bond theme 'Skyfall' at the Academy Awards next month.

 ''It's something I've never experienced and probably only ever will once!''

-The track, which Adele co-wrote with Paul Epworth, has been nominated for Original Song and is the first Bond theme to get an Oscar nod since 'For Your Eyes Only' in 1981.
+The track, which Adele co-wrote with Paul Epworth, has been nominated for Original Song, the first Bond theme to get the Oscar nod since 'For Your Eyes Only' in 1981.

 It has already seen success, winning the Golden Globe Award for Best Original Song earlier this month.

-Craig Zadan and Neil Meron, producers of this year's Academy Awards, hailed Adele's ''unique artistry''.
+Craig Zadan and Neil Meron, producers of this year's Academy Awards, hailed the songwriter-and-singer's ''unique artistry''.

-They said: ''She is currently one of the most successful recording artists in the world, and we believe her performance of 'Skyfall' will be an exciting Oscar moment.''
+They added: ''She is currently one of the most successful recording artists in the world, and we believe that her performance of 'Skyfall' will be an exciting Oscar moment.''

-Her performance will be part of a section of the show honouring the spy series' 50th birthday, making it the longest-running movie franchise of all time.
+Her performance will be part of a celebration to honour the spy series' 50th birthday, making it the longest-running franchise of all time.

-Oscars are hoping to add Sean Connery to a line-up of actors who played the legendary agent, who they hope will gather on stage as part of the four minute celebration.
+Academy bosses are hoping to add Sean Connery to a line-up of actors who played the legendary agent, who they hope will gather on stage as part of a four minute celebration.